Convenience and support services

 Life changes.
 We change right along with you.

 The Chamberlin’s innovative approach to retirement living is designed to help residents maintain their independence longer, and spend their time doing the things they enjoy most.
 All of our convenience and support services are designed to offer flexibility in both lifestyle and finances.
-That’s why our residents can choose from our long list of convenience and support services, and add any of them – as needed – to their monthly bill.
+That’s why our residents can choose from our long list of convenience and support services, and add any of them – as needed.*

 If they don’t need the service, they don’t pay for it.
 Simple as that.